CephaMK/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script file 3-new_owner chnges ownership of the file hello to user betty. script file 4-empty creates an empty file called hello script file 5-execute used to add executive permission to file owner
+script file 3-new_owner chnges ownership of the file hello to user betty. script file 4-empty creates an empty file called hello script file 5-execute used to add executive permission to file owner script file 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.